fmselab/ct-competition/index.md

 Having fixed the *timeout* (300 seconds), some tools may not complete the computation of the test suite for certain models.
 In this case the size and the time (for the ranking) will be considered as follows: if a tool X does not complete the benchmark Y, the greatest time required by the other tools for Y (+1) and the greatest size for Y (+1) will be assigned to X.

-For the strength, we will execute the tool with **n-wise** starting from 2 to maximum *k-1* (still to be decided, probably only a subset).
+For the strength, we will execute the tool with **strength t** starting from 2 to maximum *k-1* (still to be decided, probably only a subset).

-If no tool will complete for a given strength a given model, that strength and model will be skipped in the evaluation.
+If no tool is able to generate a full covering array for a given strength and model, that strength will be skipped in the evaluation for this model.

 ## Publication and Presentation of the Competition Candidates